 The most interesting chapters detail the development of Paris from the Belle Époque through to World War II, a time which really helped to shape Paris into the city we know today.
 A city of art, culture, resistance, and a center for creatives, writers, and forward-thinkers.

-As a lover of Paris, it was wonderful to learn more about the history of the city, from the 1200s through to WWII; and to have the City of Light come alive through Rutherfurd’s characters.
+As a lover of Paris, it is wonderful to learn more about the history of the city, from the 1200s through to WWII; and to have the City of Light come alive through Rutherfurd’s characters.

 Suggested by Hannah Henderson | HannahHendersonTravel.com

-7. The Sun Also Rises – Ernest Hemingway
+8. The Sun Also Rises – Ernest Hemingway

 If you’re interested in literature and learning more about the decadent Paris of the Twenties, this novel is a must-read.
-The cafes of Montparnasse, particularly, capture the essence of Paris in the Twenties, a heady time when so many literary figures, artists, and ex-pats made the City of Light their home – Ernest Hemingway, F. Scott Fitzgerald, Gertrude Stein, Hart Crane, and John Dos Passos to name a few.
+The cafés of Montparnasse, particularly, capture the essence of Paris in the Twenties, a heady time when so many literary figures, artists, and ex-pats made the City of Light their home – Ernest Hemingway, F. Scott Fitzgerald, Gertrude Stein, Hart Crane, and John Dos Passos to name a few.

-Written in 1926, The Sun Also Rises captures the post-World War I generation as few novels can, with a cast of characters representing a jaded world-weary attitude that seeped into the bars, cafes, and literature of the time.
+Written in 1926, The Sun Also Rises captures the post-World War I generation as few novels can, with a cast of characters representing a jaded world-weary attitude that seeped into the bars, cafés, and literature of the time.

-Though much of the novel is set in Spain, you will also find other Parisian landmarks in the book, such as the Madeleine Church and the 5-star Hotel de Crillon, which are still on the map of ‘it’ destinations in the city.
+Though much of the novel is set in Spain, you will also find other Parisian landmarks in the book, such as the Madeleine Church and the 5-star Hotel de Crillon, which are still on the map of ‘IT’ destinations in the city.

 Suggested by Carol Perehudoff of WanderingCarol.com

-8. The Da Vinci Code – Dan Brown
+9. The Da Vinci Code – Dan Brown

 The trail leads our protagonists and us around Paris.
-The Ritz Hotel where Robert Langdon is staying, the Left Bank, Saint-Sulpice Church, and the Louvre.
+The Ritz Hotel, where Robert Langdon is staying, the Left Bank, Saint-Sulpice Church, and the Louvre.

 Suggested by Ania from TheTravellingTwins.com

-Alternative Paris Travel Books
+Alternative Travel Books About Paris

 Written by a local journalist, this book shows us all the most beautiful hidden corners and other gems in Paris.

 This comprehensive and illustrated guide is perfect for independent cultural travelers wishing to escape the crowds and understand cities from a different and unusual point of view.

 Best Books About Paris History

 This is a wonderfully written history of Paris by a noted historian and Francophile.
 This book is the most readable, exciting, and informative history of Paris.

 Best Books About Paris Food & Wine

 This is the official go-to guide for food lovers to enjoy an incredible gastronomic adventure in the City of Light.

 New Yorker staff writer A.J.
 Liebling celebrates the richness and variety of French food, fondly recalling great meals and memorable wines during his stay in Paris.

 David Lebovitz is an American pastry chef living in Paris who writes about the bakeries, chocolates, cakes, restaurants, and sometimes perplexing cultural differences in Paris.

-Best Paris Fashion Books
+Best Books on Paris Fashion

-18. Paris Through A Fashion Eye by Megan Hess – A beautiful book with gorgeous illustrations about fashion in Paris.
-Megan Hess takes you through the French capital, showing you the best places for a fashionista to eat, sleep, shop and play.
+This is a beautiful Paris book with gorgeous illustrations about fashion in Paris.
+Megan Hess takes you through the French capital, showing you the best places for a fashionista to eat, sleep, shop, and play.

 This is a wise and witty guide with beautiful illustrations to finding your personal style, taking inspiration from how real Parisian women dress.
-This is really useful with much practical advice.
+This is really a useful book about fashion in Paris with much practical advice.

 Best Paris Books for Kids

 Let your kids become little experts about Paris through curious facts, challenging tasks, quizzes, and games.
-This book is a fun way to see Paris through the kids’ eyes.
+This is one of the best books to read in Paris for the little ones and a fun way to see the City of Light through the kids’ eyes.